+When Is It Done?
 The USDA recommends cooking poultry until the internal temperature reaches 165°F. Keep in mind that in whole birds the internal temperature will rise 5 to 10 degrees during resting.
 Check the thigh meat by inserting the probe of a thermometer into the thickest part (but not touching the bone).
 If you don’t have a thermometer, cut into the center of the meat.
 The juices should run clear and the meat should no longer be pink at the bone.
 We recommend using the iGrill app-connected thermometer.

 Top Chicken Recipe

 freshly ground black pepper

 whole chicken, about 4 pounds, neck, giblets, and excess fat removed